-Users on the Teams and Enterprise plans can assign opportunities to specific teams and use Capsule’s advanced sales reports to better understand how teams are performing.
+On plans with access controls, you can assign Opportunities to specific Teams and use Capsule’s advanced sales reports to better understand how Teams are performing.

 Depending upon the number of different products or services you offer there are some different ways in which you can record which product/service an Opportunity relates to.

 Tags - this is the simplest way to show which product/service an Opportunity relates to.
 It is the best approach if you have a large number of products/services or if you are regularly adding new products to your range.
 Using tags on your Opportunities allows you to create filtered lists based on a particular tag which can help with your sales forecasting and reporting.
 You can read more on adding tags to opportunities here.

 Custom list field - if you offer a small group of products/services that do not change regularly you can create a custom list field for your Opportunities to record a product/service.
 The custom field will be visible on all opportunities you create.
 Customers on the Growth, Advanced and Ultimate plans can make this field an important field to remind users to select a product each time they create an Opportunity.
 Like tags, your custom fields can be reported upon via the Opportunity list view.
 You can read more on the different types of custom fields and how to set them up here.

 You can set up Opportunities with a fixed value for the cost of the product you’re selling.
 Capsule will then project the income for that sale based on its milestone at the time the Opportunity is expected to close.